7 Customer Service Tips to Increase Restaurant Revenue

 7. Warm Welcome and Farewell

-This should be obvious, but, sadly, is not a standard for all front of house staff.
+This should be obvious, but sadly, it is not a standard for all front-of-house staff.

-No one likes a surly host or server, although it can be a thankless job.
+No one likes a grumpy host or server, although it can be a thankless job.

-Training staff to put on a smile and act happy will improve sales, tips, and eventually everyone’s mood.
+Training staff to smile and act happy will improve sales, tips, and, eventually, everyone’s mood.
 Start with the basics:

-• If your brand has a standard greeting, staff should use it every time.
+• If your brand has a standard greeting, staff should always use it.
 And not in a way that sounds like reciting spelling words.
-If not, encourage your staff to smile and greet each customer in a warm and welcoming way.
+If not, encourage your staff to smile and greet each customer warm and welcomingly.

-• “Please” and “thank you” still go a long way.
-Manners are especially important while taking phone orders when customers can’t see the smile.
+• “Please” and “Thank you” still go a long way.
+Manners are essential while taking phone orders when customers can’t see the smile.

 • Showing appreciation as a guest is leaving will leave a positive impression that will stick with them until the next time they dine with you.

-Restaurants that embrace hospitality, the relationship between a guest and front of house staff members, by using these seven tips, will realize continued growth and an increase in sales.
+Restaurants that embrace hospitality, the relationship between a guest and front-of-house staff members, will realize continued growth and an increase in sales by using these seven tips.

-Some of the tips will yield immediate results and some are long term strategies, but all of them will improve service and cultivate regular customers.
+Some tips will yield immediate results, and some are long-term strategies, but all will improve service and cultivate regular customers.

-Do you have an original front of house customer service tip that wasn’t mentioned?
-Share it with us in the comments.
+Do you have an original front-of-house customer service tip that wasn’t mentioned?

 © 2024 Social Hospitality, LLC.
 All rights reserved.